garrandall/popular-music-data/tracks/look-what-you-made-me-do-taylor-swift.md

 I check it once, then I check it twice, oh!

-Ooh, look what you made me do
+Oh look what you made me do
 Look what you made me do
 Look what you just made me do
 Look what you just made me—
-Ooh, look what you made me do
+Oh look what you made me do
 Look what you made me do
 Look what you just made me do
 Look what you just made me do